kulotsystems/subedit/ReadMe.md

 I was also just starting to learn and develop small projects using `PHP` and `JavaScript` during that time, so this project is a perfect way to get my hands dirty!

-Please forgive my old self for any dirty and unsecure code.
+Please forgive my younger self for any dirty and unsecured code.

 <br>